CorsiDanilo/bitcoin-price-prediction-with-pyspark/README.md

    ![single-split.png](./notebooks/images/single-split.png)

-Several types of regression algorithms will be used, including:
+Several types of regression algorithms will be used to see their differences and how they perform in the various stages of training / validation and testing, including:
 * `Linear Regression`
 * `Generalized Linear Regression`
 * `Random Forest Regressor`
 * `Gradient Boosting Tree Regressor`

-To see their differences and how they perform in the various stages of training / validation and testing.

 Different types of metrics will be used to get a complete picture of the performance of the various models, including:
 * `RMSE (Root Mean Squared Error)`